iYung/cbsaWaitTimesExtension/README.md

 # cbsaWaitTimesExtension
 Extension to run on http://www.cbsa-asfc.gc.ca/bwt-taf/menu-eng.html

-In order to install, run "npm run setup" and uload the extension folder to chrome.
+In order to install, run "npm run setup" and upload the extension folder to chrome.